DevExpress/testcafe-studio-docs/articles/documentation/getting-started/README.md

 ![The Run Configuration menu](../../images/getting-started/run-configuration-menu.png)

 To view configurations details, modify them or create your own configuration, click ![Settings button](../../images/getting-started/settings-icon.png) next to the menu and use the subsequent **Run Configurations** dialog.
-You can select one or several browsers and specify additional options that affect each configuration's  test run.
+You can select one or several browsers for each configuration and specify additional test run options.

 ![The Run Configurations dialog](../../images/getting-started/run-configurations-dialog.png)